wizh/orbiter/README.md

 # solar-simulator

-This is a simulation that attemps to imitate the Solar System using numerical analysis.
+solar-simulator is a simple simulation of the Solar System that uses naive numerical analysis.

 ## Screenshots